sl-sh-dev/sl-sh/doc/README.md

 2. Docs from functions are automatically added to the chapter corresponding to their section.
 3. md files in `./src/section-docs/` named after a given section are automatically included in the paragraph immediately below the section's header for that chapter when docs are generated.
-4. All code blocks marked in html with  the slosh will be evaluated by the slosh preprocessor and the return value will be added to the bottom of the code block, e.g. some-file.md
+4. All code blocks marked in html with  the `slosh` tag (three backticks indicating code block start immediately followed by the string `slosh`) will be evaluated by the slosh preprocessor and the return value will be added to the bottom of the code block, e.g. some-file.md
 ```slosh